yum-food/YOTS/README.md

 discarded.
 If it's not empty, it's added to the first layer's DBT.
 The dependent part is guaranteed to be non-empty, and is simply added to a new DBT.

-(TODO is this new DBT actually possible?
-Can you have a DBT without off animations?
-If not, do you just need to use a regular blendtree?)

 ## Specification language

 We use JSON to represent the specification.
 The example above is expressed as